SillyFreak/typst-scrutinize/docs/manual.typ

 Obviously we would not want to render this representation as-is, but #ref-fn("grading.grades()") gives us a convenient way to have all the necessary information, without assuming things like inclusive or exclusive point ranges.
 The `test.typ` example in the gallery has a more complete demonstration of a grading key.

-One thing to note is that #ref-fn("grading.grades()") does not process the limits of the grade ranges.
+One thing to note is that #ref-fn("grading.grades()") does not process the limits of the grade ranges; they're simply passed through.
 If you prefer to ignore total points and instead show percentages, or want to use both, that is also possible:

 #example(lines: "3-", ```typ
 #let total = 8